JensDll/vue3-form-validation/README.md

   - **Type** - `ComputedRef<string[]>`
   - **Description** - Array of all current validation error messages.

-`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field.
+`Form` is a reactive object with identical structure as the `formData` input.
 Every object with a `$value` property will be converted to an object of the following form:

 ```ts
 type TransformedField<T> = {
   $uid: number;